frenya/vscode-recall-docs/_tabs/docs.md

 For example, if you are using inline math formulas, you will probably need to enable the `vscode.markdown-math/notebook-out/katex.min.css` style.

+# Statistics

+This was added in v0.13.1.
+Running the `Recall: Show card statistics` will open a new JSON document showing the number of cards in each file, their statuses and whether or not they are due for review.
+This can help investigate issues with cards not showing up for review and is primarily intended for troubleshooting.

 # Import from Mochi

 To import export files from Mochi, you can run the Recall: Convert Mochi archive command, select a .mochi archive and for every deck in it